Call it destiny. Call it fate.

 Another section of the document tells of comments from a radio announcer in Indianapolis:

 An announcement over WFBM radio station at Indianapolis following DeJernett’s masterly performances during the thrilling Washington-Shortridge game said that the famous center’s sportsmanship as well as his playing ability, was praised by the announcer with commentary remarks as “DeJernett the great, DeJernett the wonderful.”
 Some of this black majesty’s ancestors somewhere, sometime, must have done something noble, something great.
 He has the stuff of which heroes are made.”
 All of which is extraordinarily refreshing and a glowing tribute to DeJernett’s exceptional qualities as a basket ball player.
-It is a fitting rebuke to those who wont to ostracize him because of his color, and an encouragement to others of his race who are equally efficient.
+It is a fitting rebuke to those who want to ostracize him because of his color, and an encouragement to others of his race who are equally efficient.
 The unusual confidence reposed in him by his white colleagues is remarkable.
 This is conclusive proof of the high esteem in which DeJernett is held by his fellow players, and a highly profitable asset to the aspirations of the group of which DeJernett is a typical representative.

-DeJernett’s fame as a basket ball player is firmly established, and unquestionably meritoriously so.
+DeJernett’s fame as a basketball player is firmly established, and unquestionably meritoriously so.
 And there will be few, if any to challenge the eulogy he has received as a recompense.
 Indiana citizens are justly proud of his fine accomplishments in the game.
 For the Washington Hatchets we have nothing but unmixed congratulation and praise, for without the teams demonstrated impartiality as to color, DeJernett would never have had the opportunity to exhibit his genius.

 Obviously the writer had a lot of emotion in sharing things not expressed in public.
 And yet here we are 90-plus years later, reading information the author thought was important enough to put down on paper.
 I am grateful for the author’s willingness to share pieces of the story that might never have been revealed.